-We are a centre for popularisation of various sciences, especially in the field of inanimate nature.
-First of all, it is of course astronomy, but we do not avoid geology, chemistry, physics, mathematics, geography and others… And we do it all in the form which is understandable for the lay audience, entertaining and also interactive.
-We are not a scientific workplace, but you can meet science at every turn in our centre.
-It is because we are also engaged in promotion of Brno universities and big scientific projects carried out in the area of Brno.
+We are a centre for popularization of various sciences, especially in the field of inanimate nature.
+First of all, it is of course astronomy, but we do not avoid geology, chemistry, physics, mathematics, geography and a lot of other fields.
+All of that in a form which is understandable, entertaining and interactive.
+We are not a scientific workplace, but you can encounter science at every step.
+We are also engaged in promotion of Brno universities and big scientific projects carried out in the area of Brno.

 What will you find in our centre?

 The digital planetarium will immerse you with its scene and sound.
 The series of special projectors combined with tens of computers can conjure a surprisingly true model of the space on the projection screen with a diameter of 17 meters.
 The repertoire of the digital planetarium does not include only astronomical shows.
 We will take you to the places that are hard to get to – under water, inside a human body, to the near future, to the microworld and macrocosm… Many of our shows are simultaneously projected in English.
 Headphones are available on request at the ticket desk.

 Unlike the Digitarium, you will not see an artificial starry sky, but it does not mean you will not be surrounded by the universe.
 In the hall of the Exploratorium you will find yourself in the Realm of Nebulae exploring it through large-scale backlit photographs of fascinating cosmic objects!
 You will learn about where stars are born and how they die.
 You will look into the past and the future of the Sun.
 And you will see the inside of a stellar nursery as well as the remains after a supernova explosion.

 In the Realm of Nebulae you will discover the greatest secrets of the lives of stars and find their beauty captured by absolutely perfect shots displayed in there.
 The visit to the Exploratorium hall is literally an artistic experience in which you can admire the surrealistic places where stars are born and die.